 Take Notes

-You can also give your employee some notes they can take with them about what you talked about.
+You can also give your employees some notes they can take with them about what you talked about.
 Giving them a written plan can help them look back on it after your conversation.
 When they have this to see, they’re more likely to keep up with their changes.

 Follow Up